biocommons/uta/README.md

     The first time you run this image, it will initialize a PostgreSQL database cluster, then download a database dump from biocommons and install it.

+    The uta container stages the postgres dump archive into the `/tmp` directory.
+    Putting that in another volume called `uta-dl-cache` is helpful because it lets you re-build the database without having to re-download the postgres dump archive.

     `-d` starts the container in daemon (background) mode.
 To see
     progress: